ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 If an instrument needs to be added, this should be done by executing a couple of steps within the *atlast_sc/instruments* directory.

-Firstly, a YAML file with the name of the instrument should be creating in the sub-directory called *data*.
+Firstly, a YAML file with the name of the instrument should be created in the sub-directory called *data*.
 It should include details of the instrument in the following format: